neuroinformatics-unit/NeuroBlueprint/docs/source/specification.md

 ```

 ### Example file names
-Below we provide some example file names adhering to the **SWC-Blueprint** naming conventions.
+Below we provide some example file names adhering to the **NeuroBlueprint** naming conventions.

 ```
 └── project/